About Us

 Another factor contributing to the further spread of Centering Prayer practice were the visits of Fr.
 Basil Pennington (first in 1987 and almost yearly thereafter), Fr.
 Thomas Keating (in 1989, 1990 and many more times later on), and Fr.
 William Meninger in 1998.
 These three Cistercian monks were responsible for reintroducing the ancient practice of contemplative prayer in a contemporary setting as Centering Prayer”.

 Fr.
-Carl Arico, Vice-President of CO Ltd., came in 1992, and Mrs. Bonnie Shimizu, Chairperson, Resource Faculty Service Team, came in 2005 to give a “Formation for Presenter Workshop” to a group of committed members.
+Carl Arico, then Vice-President of CO Ltd., came in 1992, and Ms. Bonnie Shimizu, Chairperson, Resource Faculty Service Team, came in 2005 to give a “Formation for Presenters Workshop” to a group of committed members.
 Since then, hundreds of workshops, retreats and formation programs have been given benefiting more than a few thousands, COP members and others, including the clergy and religious communities, desiring to know more about Centering Prayer and its application in daily life.

 As an organization, COP is served by a Servant Leader Team (SLT) made up of 10 members, 9 of whom are elected by its voting members.
 The 10th member is the mentor/spiritual adviser commissioned by Fr.
 Thomas Keating.
 Together they make up the Circle of Service (COS) whose function is to see to it that the vision of Contemplative Outreach (CO) is fostered, and its mission of spreading the prayer and supporting the members in their spiritual journey is facilitated.